drawm/contemplating/README.md

 * No setup or config needed
 * Nothing more to learn, we simply use what is in the language in a new way.
 * Run in the browser natively (at least naively through .innerhtml)
-* No extra IDE support needed
+* No extra IDE support is needed

 ## Contribute

-Contributions are welcome but maybe unecessary?
+Contributions are welcome, but may be unnecessary?
-I welcome comments & PR, but remember that in terms of implementation, less is more.
+I welcome comments & PR but remember that in terms of implementation, less is more.

 ### Requirements
 * [Deno](https://deno.land/)